dougbutner/gold/README.md

 ## These metalic math coins (crowned by the GOLD token) offer novelty as the first Fibbonacci series-infused currency, and holding GOLD offers returns in other metalic charity coins.
 (TBA)

 100% of the proceeds of our token sale + donations received will go to charity via the [gaialovefund](https://wax.bloks.io/account/gaialovefund).
-We'll be giving 60% of proceeds to our Peruvian Non-profit (Gaia Tribe NGO) and 40% to other charities + community projects, like permaculture, food forrests, city gardens, etc. The idea is to change some of the bad juju from precious metal extraction to something to help Earth.
+We'll be giving 100% of proceeds to Permaculture projects, eco-charities + community projects like food forrests, city gardens, etc. The idea is to change some of the bad juju from precious metal extraction to something to help Earth.

 # 🟡 GOLD Economic Brief